Notre Dame research is working with manufacturers to minimize warping in metal-printed parts

 Three-dimensional printing, also known as additive manufacturing, isn’t just for plastics.
 In fact, Notre Dame researchers are working to 3D print a number of items, including metal orthopedic implants.
 However, when it comes to printing these medical devices, problems still plague the three-dimensional printing process but Notre Dame Research is working to solve these.

-Richard E. Billo, associate vice president for research and professor of computer science and engineering, conducts research related to manufacturing, specifically in the advancement of technology for medical devices.
+Richard E. Billo - associate vice president for research, professor of computer science and engineering, and affiliated member of the Wireless Institute - conducts research related to manufacturing, specifically in the advancement of technology for medical devices.
 For his latest research project, he is working with the Ohio State University, the University of Pittsburgh, and manufacturing partners like Johnson & Johnson, America Makes, and Indiana manufacturing company – ITAMCO – to improve the process for printing three-dimensional orthopedic implants.

 “With metal printing, the process stacks one layer after another, but the layers are cooling at different rates and causing stress in the product,” said Billo.
 “Printing metals can therefore lead to a warped and unpredictable product, which is unsuitable for devices that are made for medical uses.”